Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Study Design

+For instance, the figure~\ref{fig:nvd_ref_ex} illustrates this process for CVE-2013-4527: an initial NVD reference link points to a Red Hat Security Advisory (Depth 1).
+That advisory page, in turn, contains an "Upstream fix" link leading to the VFC from the specific QEMU project that resolves the vulnerability, which we find at Depth 2.
+This exploration allows us to uncover VFCs that are not immediately visible from the NVD's original page.

+To determine a practical depth limit for this recursive search, we performed an empirical study on a random sample of 100 NVD records from Categories 3 and 4, allowing the scraper to search with a virtually unlimited depth.
+Our analysis revealed that the vast majority of discoverable VFCs are found within the first two levels.
+Specifically, we found that 71.4\% of the true VFCs were identified at Depth 1 and 21.4\% were found at Depth 2.
+A negligible portion, only 7.2\% was discovered at a depth of 3 or greater, indicating sharply diminishing returns.
+Based on this data, we set the depth for our main automated pipeline to two levels.
+This decision represents an empirically-justified trade-off, ensuring our method captures the overwhelming majority (approximately 92.1\%) of findable VFCs while avoiding the significant computational cost and inefficiency of deeper, less promising searches.

-We apply a two-step filtering process once the references are extracted and organized.
-First, we retain high-confidence references, such as commit and issue links, from Git-based repository hosting services like GitHub, GitLab, and Bitbucket.
-Second, we cross-validate these references against the affected product information extracted from the CPE in the NVD record.
-If a Git link is determined to originate from the same repository as the CPE, it is classified as a candidate VFC.
-This validation step ensures that the identified commits are contextually relevant and directly associated with the reported vulnerability.
-This process of cross-validation is applied to all the NVD records.
+To automate the VFC discovery from these references, we developed a two-step filtering heuristic.
+The design of this heuristic was directly informed by the strategies that proved most effective during our manual analysis, which is described in Section~\ref{sec:rq1_result}.
+First, we retain only high-confidence references, such as direct commit, issue, or pull request links from established Git-based services (e.g., GitHub, GitLab, Bitbucket).
+Our manual investigation revealed that these types of links have the highest probability of leading to a true VFC, whereas other links often lead to general advisories or product pages.
+Second, we cross-validate these references against the affected product information listed in the NVD record's Common Platform Enumeration (CPE).
+This step was crucial because our manual analysis uncovered instances where a reference link pointed to a commit in an incorrect or unrelated project.
+If a Git link's repository is successfully matched with the product information from the CPE, it is classified as a candidate VFC.
+This validation ensures the commit is contextually relevant to the reported vulnerability, significantly reducing false positives.